 With the previous cessation of dining in and the current reduced capacities at F&B outlets, delivery and takeaway became a key source of income for F&B businesses in Singapore.

 Wanting to help their father’s restaurant stand out in a saturated delivery market, the Sum daughters put their heads together to drive Sum Kee Food’s online presence.

 From setting up the restaurant’s online delivery platform to amping up their marketing and social media efforts, Mr Sum believes his daughters are to thank for a large portion of online sales the last couple of months.

 When the going gets tough, the tough gets going.
-Fast forward to 3 months later, and Sum Kee Food is almost back in full swing again.
+Fast forward to three months later, and Sum Kee Food is almost back in full swing again.
 On what keeps them going, Natasha shares that “the encouraging messages from our customers, friends and family on social media gave us (them) the strength and determination to tide through this tough period.”